 As baptized Catholics, we are called to mission.
 Maryknoll Lay Missioners (MKLM) offers U.S. Catholics the opportunity to respond to that call by serving the poor in Africa, Asia, or Latin America for 3-1/2 years or longer.
 Through MKLM you can “give back” using the skills and gifts with which you have been blessed by working for sustainable change in a poor community overseas.

-For more information or to request an application, go to http://www.mklm.org/become-a-missioner.
+For more information or to request information, go to http://www.mklm.org/become-a-missioner/request-information/.

 The Maryknoll Affiliates are connected to a wider movement that is popularly called “Maryknoll.”
 Maryknoll is comprised of three distinct entities: the Maryknoll Fathers and Brothers (officially known as the Catholic Foreign Mission Society of America), the Maryknoll Sisters of St. Dominic and the Maryknoll Lay Missioners.